joergviola/applate/docs/Authentication.md

 It is long lived and supposed to be stored securely on the clients behalf.

+Its attribute `rights` contains all her rights on behalf of her role.

 ## Authentication

 This token can be used on subsequent API call for Bearer Authentication.